paramrathour/paramrathour.github.io/About Me/index.md

 Hello!
 My name is Param Rathour.

 I am currently an undergraduate student at the Department of Electrical Engineering, Indian Institute of Technology Bombay (Mumbai, India).
-I'm pursuing a Bachelor of Technology in Electrical Engineering as my major and Computer Science & Engineering as my minor.
+I'm pursuing a Bachelor of Technology and Master of Technology in Electrical Engineering, with Control and Computing as my specialization.
+I have also completed a minor in Computer Science & Engineering.

 <buttona class="accordion">Education</buttona>
 <div class="panel">